 One of the last body-on-frame SUVs, the Xterra is built for durability and off-road fun.
 While not a big SUV, the Xterra still has just enough room to sleep and carry your outdoor gear.

-The Good: A powerful V6 propels this rugged body-on-frame SUV with gusto.
-And it’s even more fun to drive with the optional 6-speed manual transmission.
+The good: A powerful V6 propels this rugged body-on-frame SUV with gusto.
+And it’s even more fun to drive with the optional six-speed manual transmission.
 Durability and readily available inexpensive parts keep ownership costs down.

-The Bad: The interior feels a bit cheap, the ride feels like a truck, and you’d probably expect better fuel economy out of a V6, with the 4wd Xterra only getting around 18 MPG.
+The bad: The interior feels a bit cheap, the ride feels like a truck, and you’d probably expect better fuel economy out of a V6, as the 4WD Xterra gets only around 18 mpg.